public-awesome/launchpad/packages/sg3/README.md

 }
 ```

-Custom minters can add more fields by using the `extenstion`.
+Custom minters can add more fields using `extention`.

 A minimum, Stargaze minters should specify at least one `Mint {}` operation that takes 0 to many arguments.